johbot1/GoApp/README.md

 # GoApp
-One of three Go! related projects for my final semester, this one a Web App
+One of three Go! related projects for my final semester, this one a password generator web app!